CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/08-intro-web.md

 ---
-title: "Introduction to The Web"
+title: "Introduction to The Web & Servers"
 permalink: /materials/introducing-humanities-computing/08-intro-web
 excerpt: "An introduction to what the web is and how it works."
 toc: true